majormilan/cobolweb/README.md

 The program does not have any explicit purpose other than to prove that such program, a webserver written in COBOL exists.

-The webserver, build, makefile was tested only on Debian 12 (bookworm) and GNUCobol 3.1.2.0
+The webserver, build, makefile was tested only on Debian 12 (bookworm) and GnuCOBOL 3.1.2.0

 The minimal configuration file for the server can be edited under /etc/cobweb/cobweb.conf

 ## What You Need

-- GNUCobol
+- GnuCOBOL
 - make utility
 - systemd (optional, but the Makefile assumes that you run systemd)